arun2win/arun2win/README.md

 - 👋 Hi, I’m @arun2win
 - 👀 I’m interested in learning new things everyday
 - I work as a PM at Big Tech
-- 🌱 I’m currently learning Pythong and JavaScript
+- 🌱 I’m currently learning Python and JavaScript
-- 📫 How to reach me at [arun2win](https://www.linkedin.com/in/arun2win)
+- 📫 Reach out to me at [arun2win](https://www.linkedin.com/in/arun2win)

 <!---
 arun2win/arun2win is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.